 - Known Alternate Names: Upper Falls

 Sahalie Falls was originally known as Upper Falls before the Clear Lake area was developed for recreation.
 Sahalie is a Chinook Jargon word meaning "high".
-This naming might be questionable (though no less legitimate) since we have determined the falls aren't the tallest along the McKenzie River.
+This naming might be questionable (though no less legitimate) because it isn't quite so tall when taken in the context of many of Oregon's other waterfalls.

 Located south of Santiam Pass along Highway 126.
 From the junction of Highways 20 and 126 (approximately 70 miles east of I-5 in Albany via Highway 20, or 85 miles east of I-5 in Salem via Highway 22), follow Highway 126 south for about 4 Â½ miles to the signed parking area for Sahalie Falls.
 The falls are seen in less than 100 feet from the parking lot.